2018 SIMRACINGHUB F1 LEAGUE SPORTING REGULATIONS

 6.5 - An Event may be canceled and not postponed if fewer than 10 participants are available for it.

-7.1 - The title of SRHF1 Champion Driver to the driver who has scored the highest number of Drivers Championship points, taking into consideration all the results obtained during the Events which have actually taken place.
+7.1 - The title of SRHF1 Champion Driver is awarded to the driver who has scored the highest number of Drivers Championship points, taking into consideration all the results obtained during the Events which have actually taken place.

-7.2 - The title of SRHF1 Champion Team to the team who have scored the highest number of Teams Championship points, taking into consideration all the results obtained during the Events which have actually taken place.
+7.2 - The title of SRHF1 Champion Team is awarded to the team who have scored the highest number of Teams Championship points, taking into consideration all the results obtained during the Events which have actually taken place.

 7.3 - A Team is defined as the matching pair of cars under the same brand name.

 7.4 - Points for both titles will be awarded to the top 10 finishers at each Event according to the following scale: